-Although it is possible to use a name or other trademark sign, such as a logo or symbol, without first registering it, there are many drawbacks to not securing your trademark registration.
-Once your business moves beyond its early startup phase, it is time to apply for trademark registration.
+Although it is possible to use a name or other trademark sign, such as a logo or symbol, without first registering it, there are many drawbacks to not securing a trademark registration to protect a name or symbol you are using.
+The steps involved are to:

 - Obtain a legal opinion to establish that the name or logo you are using is one you can own.